kworkflow/kworkflow/documentation/man/features/build.rst

   default log level via `build.config` file under the option `warning_level`.
   Please check the kernel's ``make help`` for more info.

+-s, \--save-log-to=path:
+  This option will save the full compilation log with the enabled warnings to the specified path.
+You can set the default log path in the `build.config` file via `log_path` option.

 \--alert=(s | v | (sv | vs) | n):
   Defines the alert behaviour upon the command completion.
     | **s** enables sound notification.